 Long ago, in complete ignorance, I had dismissed Shogi as a mere Chess variant with strange symbols.
 But the fact that captured pieces may be put back into play increases my interest in the game by an order of magnitude.
 Not only might the game play out in waves (similar to GIPF), but also captured pieces can be stronger than those in play since they may be placed almost anywhere.
 It would not be strange for one player to have 20 pieces in play, while the other has 10 in play and 10 "in hand".

 I enjoy a good deduction game, but the standard abstract ones pretty much all come down to elimination: you collect enough information such that only one answer remains.
-In deduction games with secret roles (eg Werewolf, Battlestar Galactica, Meuterer), players use human interaction (eg player choices, bluffing, body language) to make deductions and to deceive opponents.
+In deduction games with secret roles (eg Werewolf, Battlestar Galactica: The Board Game, Meuterer), players use human interaction (eg player choices, bluffing, body language) to make deductions and to deceive opponents.

 Empire of the Sun: The Map